Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

 where, $ \mathbb{F}_{\text{Gray}}\left ( \cdot \right )$ is a function that finds the grayscale of a color image.
 Then, the processed screenshots of the ASt-Cubes are Concatenate in the channel dimension as the input of the fine-detection stage,

 where, the second argument of the $\mathbb{F}_{\text{concat}}$ function indicates that the concatenation operation is performed in the third input dimension (height, width, channel).
-The length and width of ${\bf{X}}_{{\text{S}}_{\text{IDK}}}$ are equal to the length and width of rectangle ${{\text{ARect}}_{\text{IDk}}}$, and the number of channels is $n+2$, which contains the moving object's features in the ASt-Cubes.
-It is input into the fine-detection model to classify and locate the moving object accurately.
+The length and width of ${\bf{X}}_{{\text{S}}_{\text{IDK}}}$ are equal to the length and width of rectangle ${{\text{ARect}}_{\text{IDk}}}$, and the number of channels is $n+2$, which contains the flying bird object's features in the ASt-Cubes.
+It is input into the fine-detection model to classify and locate the flying bird object accurately.